stangeorge/learn-go/index.md

 >user    0m0.205s
 >sys     0m0.109s

-**Result:** Moving the `fmt.Println(<-channel)` inside the for-loop makes the main function wait till it gets a response from all the routines.
+**Results:** Moving the `fmt.Println(<-channel)` inside the for-loop makes the main function wait till it gets a response from all the routines.
 Note that this took around the same 0.654s as the prior sequential run that took 0.616s.
 Lets see if we can make this run in parallel.

 ___